DuckyTeam/ducky-components/README.md

 # Ducky components

 ## Overview
-React components used to create wwww.ducky.no
+Basic React components used to create www.ducky.no

 ## Install
+- Have the latest version of [Node](https://nodejs.org/en/)
 - Clone the repo
-- `npm install`
+- Install dependencies with `npm install`

+## Running the project
-- `git checkout development` , we use the development branch when developing
+- Run the development server with `npm start`
-- `npm link` , makes the project linkable
-- Go to ducky-web project and `npm link ducky-components`
+- Open `localhost:3005`

+## Project structure
+Create a component folder in `common` with `index.js` and `styles.css` files.
+Each component is to be developed as a function or a class if required.
+Preview the component in `preview\App.js`.

 ### CSS Modules
 CSS files loaded into components are locally scoped and you can point to class names with javascript.